pola-rs/polars-book/user_guide/src/dsl/window_functions.md

 ```

 Observe that the group `Water` of column `Type 1` is not contiguous.
 There are two rows of `Grass` in between.
 Also note
-that the pokemon within a group are ordered by `Speed` in `ascending` order.
+that the pokemons within a group are ordered by `Speed` in `ascending` order.
 I don't like that.
 I want them ordered in
 `descending` speed order.
 Luckily with window functions, this is a breeze.

 ```python